LanguageMachines/PICCL/README.md

    ``ocr.nf`` and produces further enriched [FoLiA](https://proycon.github.io/folia) documents.

-The workflows can be explicitly invoked through NextFlow as follows (add the ``-with-docker proycon/LaMachine`` parameter if you are not already in LaMachine), running with the ``--help`` parameter or absence of any parameters will output usage information.
+The workflows can be explicitly invoked through NextFlow as follows (add the ``-with-docker proycon/LaMachine`` parameter if you are not already in LaMachine, this applies to all examples in this section), running with the ``--help`` parameter or absence of any parameters will output usage information.

     $ nextflow run LanguageMachines/PICCL/ocr.nf

-This will generate a ``data/`` directory in your current directory, and will be referenced in the usage examples in the next section.
+An example of an OCR workflow for English is provided below, it assumes the sample data are installed in the ``corpora/`` directory.
+It OCRs the ``OllevierGeets.pdf`` file:

+    $ nextflow run LanguageMachines/PICCL/ocr.nf --inputdir corpora/PDF/ENG/ --language eng

+The result will be a file ``OllevierGeets.folia.xml`` in the ``folia_ocr_output/`` directory.
+This in turn can serve as input for the ticcl workflow:

+    $ nextflow run LanguageMachines/PICCL/ticcl.nf --inputdir folia_ocr_output/ --lexicon data/int/eng/eng.aspell.dict --alphabet data/int/eng/eng.aspell.dict.lc.chars --charconfus data/int/eng/eng.aspell.dict.c0.d2.confusion

+Note that here we pass a language-specific lexicon file, alphabet file, and character confusion file from the data files obtained by
+``download-data.nf``.
+Result will be file ``OllevierGeets.folia.ticcl.xml`` in the ``folia_ticcl_output/`` directory, containing enriched corrections.